 - Basic STAR PR media services to assist in local storytelling;

 - Verification of the community’s submission to receive an official STAR certification, and;

 - Recognition as a national sustainability leader.

-- In partnership with the Funders’ Network for Smart Growth and Livable Communities (TFN), STAR Communities will make available a limited number of need-based program fee scholarships to communities demonstrating compelling resource constraints and need.
-These scholarships can be worth 50-75% of the program fee.
+For Spring 2016, in partnership with the Funders’ Network for Smart Growth and Livable Communities (TFN), STAR Communities will make available a limited number of need-based program fee scholarships to communities demonstrating compelling resource constraints and need.

 Application Dates & Details

 The next Leadership Program will run from March 2016-February 2017.
-Applications will be available late fall 2015.
+Download the application here: Leadership STAR Community Program Spring 2016 Application.